ianstrang2/berkoTNF/docs/SPEC_in_out_functionality_plan.md

   ADD COLUMN invite_token TEXT,                           -- secure token for the public link ADD COLUMN a_open_at TIMESTAMPTZ NULL,
   ADD COLUMN b_open_at TIMESTAMPTZ NULL,
-  ADD COLUMN casual_open_at TIMESTAMPTZ NULL,
+  ADD COLUMN c_open_at TIMESTAMPTZ NULL,
-  ADD COLUMN block_unknown_players BOOLEAN NOT NULL DEFAULT FALSE, -- per-match unknown player control ADD COLUMN match_timezone TEXT NOT NULL DEFAULT 'Europe/London';  -- for display only (not used for scheduling)
+  ADD COLUMN match_timezone TEXT NOT NULL DEFAULT 'Europe/London';  -- for display only (not used for scheduling)

 CREATE UNIQUE INDEX IF NOT EXISTS idx_upcoming_matches_invite_token